-We are closely tracking what marine and river funders are doing and our knowledge and insights are captured in this guide.
-All the profiles of funders and program officers here are updated regularly.
+We are closely tracking what marine and freshwater funders are doing and our knowledge and insights are captured in this guide.
+All the profiles of funders here are updated regularly.
 Only paid subscribers can access these resources (subscribe here).

 The 3M Foundation invests in marine conservation projects in communities where the company has a business presence.